Weaving the city together

 ‘I wanted to participate in this initiative but as a sponsor in the background, because I’m far too busy to help organise such an event,’ says one of GLUE’s eight founding partners.
 ‘The three initiators have now done what I had in mind, enabling you to visit imaginative presentations by professionals from our field in several locations and in different showrooms and show what the city has to offer.’

 RAW COLOR, the design studio that researches colour and applies this research in graphic design, product design and photography, has designed a new knitted textile design for Kvadrat brand Febrik that was to be presented at the Salone del Mobile in Milan in April.
 Because of corona, this upholstery fabric, entitled Planum, in typical RAW COLOR colours has still not seen the light of day.
-This new collection can be shown during GLUE.
+This new collection can be seen during GLUE.

 And it’s definitely not a bad location: Kvadrat has an surface area of no less than 650 square meters, is located in the centre of the city around the corner from the Amstel Hotel, has fourteen private parking spaces opposite the hotel, a metro stop that is located almost below the building, and is accessible by bike.
 ‘Our customers appreciate that very much,’ Vermeulen knows.
 The large garden, maintained by gardeners, is an extra draw where customer events are held in both summer and winter.
 This will be no different during GLUE.
 ‘Everyone knows where we are, so it’s not a coincidence in the capital city,’ he says.